Small Business Trends of 2020

 How does your business leverage mobile?
 To best engage your millennial teams, your 2020 communication should utilize mobile-centric efforts: communication apps and internal instant messaging channels that help connect remote workers and mitigate the distanced dynamic while reaching younger teams where they are most active.
 Encourage team building, open communication, boost engagement, productivity, and more with the immediate feedback and integrative systems apps.

 Externally, mobile is a trend that has consistently grown since conception and will continue to do so for the foreseeable future.
 According to Inc magazine, there are 3.8 billion smartphone users worldwide.
 So let’s reach them: Inc suggests utilizing geo-targeting to provide targeted ads – displayed on mobile devices - to consumers close to your business.
 Another critical element of mobile marketing is leveraging text messaging services to contact your client base.
 Not only will it keep your company top of mind, but it will allow you to share promotions directly and in a modern fashion.
 Moreover, creating an app that allows your customers to engage with your services and promotions easily might be a worthwhile investment.

 5. Cash(less) is King

-Even though a study by Weave suggests that more than 35% of consumers are interested in a text payment option, or the ability to pay with services such as Amazon Pay, PayPal, Apple Pay, Square, Stripe, only 4% of business actually offers this.
-While cashless payments are not without flaws – the possibility of excluding cash-loving customers, occurring fees for cashless services, potential privacy concerns – it’s time to look towards payment evolution.
+Even though a study by Weave suggests that more than 35% of consumers are interested in a text payment option or the ability to pay with services such as Amazon Pay, PayPal, Apple Pay, Square, Stripe, only 4% of business offers this.
+While cashless payments are not without flaws – the possibility of excluding cash-loving customers, occurring fees for cashless services, and potential privacy concerns – it’s time to look towards payment evolution.